larbizard/geoblocking-content/readme.txt

 1. Add plugin and Active as a classic plugin
 2. Go to post or page and select the city to block in the list
 3. Save you post

+== To Do Features ==
+1. Add auto fill city name
+2. Allow admin to add ray around the city to block
+3. Add API key field